VADERASU/A-Visual-Analytics-Framework-for-Conservation-Planning/README.md

 MongoDB version: 3.4.10

 ## Nomenclature
-Patch: To get the high resolution, we first split the land to 30 * 30 meter^2 patches.\
+* Patch: To get the high resolution, we first split the land to 30 * 30 meter^2 patches.\
-Parcel: The purchasing unit of the land is 'parcel'.
-To some land attribute, we have to aggregate the attribute value of the patches falling into the parcel. \
+* Parcel: The purchasing unit of the land is 'parcel'.
+For some land attribute, we have to aggregate the attribute value of the patches falling into the parcel. \
-portfolio: To reach the users' goal, the system will help them to generate the purchasing portfolios within a variety of constraints.
+* portfolio: To achieve the users' goal, the system will help them to generate the purchasing portfolios within a variety of constraints.

 ## Data source and process
 The research area of the project is the US.
 The data source for the US map is the shapefile [US Map](https://catalog.data.gov/dataset/tiger-line-shapefile-2017-nation-u-s-current-state-and-equivalent-national). \
 For the US map, there are 12 land attributes involved for users to get the best purchase portfolio.
-We take the Montana as the example.
-We classify them into three categories,  land user layers, physical geospatial layer, and biodiversity layers.
+For the project, we take Montana as demo state.
+We classify these land attributes into three categories,  land user layers, physical geospatial layer, and biodiversity layers.
 Here is the list of the 12 land attributes and their corresponding data source. \
 * Land User Layers
     > (1).
 Distance to the protected area (PA): the average distance of a parcel to its nearest protected area(s).
 The data source is the [protected area of each state](https://www.usgs.gov/core-science-systems/science-analytics-and-synthesis/gap/science/pad-us-data-download?qt-science_center_objects=0#qt-science_center_objects) in US. \
     > (2).
 Distance to a metro area (MA): the average distance of a parcel to its nearest metro area(s).
 The data source is the label[metro area of Montana](http://geoinfo.msl.mt.gov/Home/msdi/administrative_boundaries).\